Cultured meat

-Cultured meat (also known by other names) is meat produced by culturing animal cells in vitro.
-It is a form of cellular agriculture.
+Cultured meat, also known as cultivated meat among other names, is a form of cellular agriculture wherein meat is produced by culturing animal cells in vitro; thus growing animal flesh, molecularly identical to that of conventional meat, outside of a living animal.
 Cultured meat is produced using tissue engineering techniques pioneered in regenerative medicine.
-Jason Matheny popularized the concept in the early 2000s after he co-authored a paper on cultured meat production and created New Harvest, the world's first nonprofit organization dedicated to in-vitro meat research.

-Cultured meat has the potential to address the environmental impact of meat production, animal welfare, food security and human health, in addition to its potential mitigation of climate change.
+It has been noted for potential in lessening the impact of meat production on the environment and addressing issues around animal welfare, food security and human health.

-In 2013, Mark Post created a hamburger patty made from tissue grown outside of an animal.
-Since then, other cultured meat prototypes have gained media attention: SuperMeat opened a farm-to-fork restaurant called "The Chicken" in Tel Aviv to test consumer reaction to its "Chicken" burger, while the "world's first commercial sale of cell-cultured meat" occurred in December 2020 at Singapore restaurant 1880, where cultured meat manufactured by US firm Eat Just was sold.
+Jason Matheny popularized the concept in the early 2000s after he co-authored a paper on cultured meat production and created New Harvest, the world's first non-profit organization dedicated to in vitro meat research.
+In 2013, Mark Post created a hamburger patty made from tissue grown outside of an animal; other cultured meat prototypes have gained media attention since.
+In 2020, SuperMeat opened a farm-to-fork restaurant in Tel Aviv called The Chicken, serving cultured chicken burgers in exchange for reviews to test consumer reaction rather than money; while the "world's first commercial sale of cell-cultured meat" occurred in December 2020 at Singapore restaurant 1880, where cultured chicken manufactured by United States firm Eat Just was sold.

-While most efforts focus on common meats such as pork, beef, and chicken which constitute the bulk of consumption in developed countries, companies such as Orbillion Bio focused on high end or unusual meats including elk, lamb, bison, and Wagyu beef.
-Avant Meats brought cultured grouper to market, while other companies pursued additional fish species and other seafood.
+Most efforts focus on common meats such as pork, beef, and chicken; species which constitute the bulk of conventional meat consumption in developed countries.
+Some companies have pursued various species of fish and other seafood, such as Avant Meats who brought cultured grouper to market in 2021.
+Other companies such as Orbillion Bio have focused on high-end or unusual meats including elk, lamb, bison, and Wagyu beef.

-The production process is constantly evolving, driven by companies and research institutions.
-The applications for cultured meat led to ethical, health, environmental, cultural, and economic discussions.
-Data published by the non-governmental organization Good Food Institute found that in 2021 cultivated meat companies attracted $140 million in Europe.
-Cultured meat is mass-produced in Israel.
+The production process of cultured meat is constantly evolving, driven by companies and research institutions.
+The applications for cultured meat havе led to ethical, health, environmental, cultural, and economic discussions.
+Data published by The Good Food Institute found that in 2021 through 2023, cultured meat and seafood companies attracted over $2.5 billion in investment worldwide.
+However, cultured meat is not yet widely available.

-Cultured meat is already served in restaurants in a few countries.
+A groundbreaking new study has demonstrated that cow cells can be produced safely, stably, and scalably in a laboratory setting through natural means, without genetic modification or any abnormal transformation.